 Once projects are operational, the site will be used by the University of Wyoming and Gillette College to train technicians for jobs in advanced carbon processes.

 “The Innovation Center will provide requisite training for those working in the field,” said Gillette Mayor Louise Carter-King.
 “Most research to date has occurred on university campuses and as R&D projects in the private sector.
 This site will provide a base for the extension of projects into larger facilities – with the potential to significantly strengthen the local economy.”

 Some facilities at WyIC may be developed to commercial scale on site.
 Additional land is available at the Fort Union Industrial park for larger projects or for commercial expansion for those technologies proving to be commercially profitable.

 Phil Christopherson, CEO of ECED, and a dedicated team of community members have been working on this project since 2015.

-Christopherson added, “The project is a key component of our future ‘Carbon Valley’ and will help provide good jobs, a cleaner environment and a strong economic future for our community.”
+Christopherson added, “The project is a key component of our future ‘C-Valley’ and will help provide good jobs, a cleaner environment and a strong economic future for our community.”